 In an August interview, PPN executive director Micah Haince said his society was not going to be involved in the Vancouver election, despite Wilson’s friendship with ABC Vancouver mayoral candidate Ken Sim.
 He wouldn’t reveal where PPN would be active.

-Mayor-elect Sim, ABC Vancouver city council0r-elect Lenny Nan Zhou and select candidates from around the Lower Mainland are getting help from another unregistered third party.
+Mayor-elect Sim, ABC Vancouver city councillor-elect Lenny Nan Zhou and select candidates from around the Lower Mainland got help from another unregistered third party.